-We are aware that children with a parent or other family members who are in prison can become at risk through poverty, stigma, isolation and poor mental health.
+We are aware that children with a parent, carer or other family members in custody or in prison can become at risk through poverty, stigma, isolation and poor mental health.
 We recognise that the National Information Centre on Children of Offenders can provide support and strategies to help such children.